 TES Global has over 100 years of experience in the teacher recruitment sector, having been established as a free insert in The Times newspaper called the Times Educational Supplement (“TES”) in 1910 and becoming a stand-alone title published weekly in 1914.
 The Times Higher Education (“THE”) was founded in 1971.
 In 2013, the company was acquired by TPG Capital, a leading global private investment firm with over $59 billion of capital under management.
 Prior to the acquisition, the company had been owned by a variety of different investors including News Corporation, Exponent Private Equity LLP and Charterhouse Capital Partners LLP.

 The transformation into an online digital marketplace was launched with the TES jobs website and the classroom resource sharing website TES Connect in 2006.
 In late 2009, we launched HireWire, a free online applicant tracking tool for schools.
 We also expanded our platform into new markets with the launch in the United States of Share My Lesson, a joint venture with the American Federation of Teachers, and the launch of TES India, both in 2012.
-TES Australia, a resource sharing platform mapped to the newly introduced Australian curriculum, was launched in 2013 in partnership with the Australian Education Union, the Centre for Professional Learning and the New South Wales Board of Studies.
+TES Australia, a resource sharing platform mapped to the newly introduced Australian curriculum, was launched in 2013 in partnership with the Australian Education Union, the Centre for Professional Learning and the New South Wales Board of Studies (now the NSW Education Standards Authority or NESA).

 In March 2014 we acquired San Francisco-based Wikispaces, a collaborative learning platform with over 2.2 million registered teachers, as part of our strategy to continue to expand our Resources platform.
 This was followed by the acquisition in July of Blendspace, a San Francisco-based company providing web-based tools that enable teachers to create digital, self-paced lessons for their classrooms and students.
 In June 2014, we acquired a majority stake of Vision for Education, our first step into the temporary supply teaching agency market in the United Kingdom, having for decades been the number one for permanent education recruitment.